salvatore-dimartino/LaTazza/templates/UnitTestsTemplate.md

 ### Code coverage report

-    <Add here the report of the code and branch coverage obtanied using
+    <Add here the screenshot report of the code and branch coverage obtained using
-    the Eclemma/Jacoco tool. >
+    the Jacoco tool. >

 ### Loop coverage analysis